bigandy/11ty-site/now/now.md

 ## Fitness

 Running and going to the gym, plus swimming two or three times a week as I am having freestyle swimming lessons.
 What's next?
-I'd like to be able to swim
+I'd like to be able to swim 10 lengths without stopping.
+Future far fetched goal is to swim 2.4 miles without stopping (Ironman distance) but that'll take a few more sessions;)

 ## Family